Srinjoycode/VesselNet/README.md

 <img src="https://www.womenfitness.net/img2016/artimg/march/Stages.jpg" width="400" height="200" align="right">

-One way of detecting this disease is through Blood Vessel Segmentation.
+One way of detecting this disease is through **Blood Vessel Segmentation**.
 It is found that one of the symptoms of Glaucoma is huge branching of blood vessel in the fundus of the eyes, than the normal.
 Detecting the number of branches of a blood vessel in the eye can help know if the patient is prone to Glaucoma, beforehand.

 Blood Vessel Segmentation has gained significant recognition in the medical image processing.
 Many ML and deep learning models have been introduced to efficiently detect blood vessel by image segmentation.
 VesselNet is one such model.